 Whittier and Valdez can both be reached from the main Alaska Highway system.
 Visitors to Whittier must plan their trip according to the schedule of the Anton Anderson Memorial Tunnel.

 Once outside these communities, there is very little in the way of amenities or services.
 Visitors enjoying the Sound must be self-reliant, self-contained and, above all, prepared.

-Much of the sound is within the boundaries of the Chugach National Forest.
-There are also parcels of state land, including 14 state marine parks, four of which are within relatively easy boating range of Whittier.
-Some of the land is owned by Alaska Native corporations, or other private landowners.
-Access below mean high tide is permitted, but the uplands may have access restrictions.
+Much of the Sound falls within the boundaries of the Chugach National Forest and other state lands.
+This includes fourteen marine parks, four of which are within relatively easy boating range of Whittier.
+Additional acreage is owned by Alaska Native corporations or other private landowners.

-Marine charts are useful for mariners, but for parties wanting to explore the coastline, National Geographic offers their excellent Trails Illustrated map series.
-Prince William Sound is covered with two maps.
-Online resources include Google Earth , the University of Alaska's Geographic Information Network (Internet Map Server), TopoZone and others.
+Marine charts are useful for mariners, but for parties wanting to get out and explore the coastline, National Geographic offers their excellent Trails Illustrated map series (Prince William Sound itself is actually covered by two maps).
+Online resources include Google Earth, the University of Alaska’s Geographic Information Network (Internet Map Server), and TopoZone.

 In short, Prince William Sound remains an open and inviting place to experience the true Alaska wilderness.
 While air travel remains the best way to view it broadly, when one wants to really appreciate and understand the beauty of the Sound and all its natural resources, a boat trip is definitely in order.
 If this is the experience you’ve been searching for, we would be happy to chat more about a reservation.